ZilantRobotics/inno_sim_interface/README.md

 ![Sim](img/Sim.jpg)

 ## Innopolis Simulator UAV API

+Innopolis Simulator is currently used as visual renderer and source of simulated sensor data.
+Dynamics simulation and control is carried outside.
+API is adapted for such usage.

 Innopolis Simulator currently supports following API to control pose and actuators state of Innopolis VTOL UAV:

 ### To Simulator